 Ethiopia's rich history is best understood by visiting the country and seeing the ancient monuments - stood firm for centuries - towering above.
 The famous rock-hewn churches of Lalibela, centuries-old and still in use today, are one of Ethiopia's most cultural and historically important sites.

 Continue exploring to find the Fasil Ghebbi fortress complex in Gonder, and the ancient towering Obelisks in the old capital of Axum.
 Keep going and you'll find Harar, with her maze of cobbled streets and stone walls, mosques, and hyenas!

 Ethiopia has some of the most staggering vistas anywhere on the continent.
 The Ethiopian highlands are famous for being one of the largest areas of continuous highlands anywhere on the continent - and over 60% of all of East Africa's highlands are found in Ethiopia.

-The Simien Mountains National Park are one of the country's most spectacular mountain ranges, and if you head south the Bale Mountains National Park are one of the country's best wildlife destinations, the best place to find the endemic Ethiopian Wolf, and have a beautiful mix of dense forest and moorland.
+The Simien Mountains National Park are one of the country's most spectacular mountain ranges, and if you head south, the Bale Mountains National Park are one of the country's best wildlife destinations and the best place to find the endemic Ethiopian Wolf.

-Our personal favourite experience in Ethiopia is community trekking in the highlands around Lalibela or in the Tigray region.
-The views from the guesthouses are breathtaking, and the hiking routes offer an unique chance to learn more about rural Ethiopian life.
+One of our favourite experiences in Ethiopia is community trekking in the highlands around Lalibela or in the Tigray region.
+The views from the guesthouses are breathtaking, and the hiking routes offer a unique chance to learn more about rural Ethiopian life.